Sex toys as a couple: how to bring up the subject with your partner?

 Article tag: eclats-du-cœur

-The idea of introducing sex toys into your relationship has been going around in your head for several weeks, perhaps even several months.
+The idea of introducing sex toys into your relationship has been turning over in your mind for weeks, perhaps even months.
 You see it as an opportunity to invigorate your intimacy, break the routine, explore new experiences…

 This is quite common.
-And indeed, if you want to introduce a sex toy as a couple, there is a good (and a not-so-good) way to bring the subject up.
+And indeed, if you wish to use a sex toy as a couple, there is a right (and a wrong) way to bring the subject up.

-Here is a guide to help you think this idea through and bring it up with your partner in the best possible way.
+Here, then, is a guide to help you nurture this idea and bring it up with your partner in the best possible way.

 Sex toys as a couple: what reservations might your partner have?